West Central Florida

 UPCOMING HAMFESTS IN THE SECTION:

-The 2015-2016 hamfest season has come to an end.
+We are now out of the hamfest season.
 However there are some hamfests coming up that are out of our normal hamfest season to keep things interesting:

 Saturday August 20: TARCFest XXXVII – Tampa ARC Clubhouse – Tampa, FL